Why Is Brown Rice Healthy? Nutritional and Health Benefits of Brown Rice

 - White rice

 Brown rice is nothing but rice which has only the husk removed.
 Quite simply, It is unpolished rice.
 Since brown rice has the bran layer retained it takes longer to cook.
-Because of the bran brown rice has a nutty flavor and is of firmer texture than white rice.
+Because the bran brown rice has a nutty flavour and is of firmer texture than white rice.

 Since brown rice has only the husk removed, it is considered a whole grain as it has the bran and the germ intact.
 It retains all of its nutrients and is much healthier than white rice.
 The only drawback is that it has a shorter shelf life since it can go rancid quicker due to the fatty acids in the bran.

 White rice is made from brown rice.
-However converting brown rice to white rice reduces its nutritional content and value.
-It destroys 67% of niacin, 80% of thiamine(B1), 90% of pyridoxine(B6), 50% of manganese, 50% of phosphorus, 60% of iron, all dietary fiber and essential fatty acids.
+However, converting brown rice to white rice reduces its nutritional content and value.
+It destroys 67% of niacin, 80% of thiamine(B1), 90% of pyridoxine(B6), 50% of manganese, 50% of phosphorus, 60% of iron, all dietary fibre and essential fatty acids.